 I am surprised by this one quite often.
 Most people have never given much thought to color in their outfits.
 Color can play a big key in the way people view you.
 Bright colors are great to show warmth, approachability and black is a great slimming color but understanding your skin tone and hair color will go a long way in maximizing the effect of your photos and the way people take you in.

 Colors that clash with your skin tone should generally be avoided.
-Repeating colors like black and grey in all your photos might give off a sense of melancholy or unadventureness.
+Repeating colors like black and gray in all your photos might give off a sense of melancholy or lethargic attitude.
 For the most part jewel tones and select pastels work great along with a classic black top or dress.

 Issues of fit are mostly related to men.
 Excessively baggy jeans, tucked in shirts that are too wide or shirts that are too long are the most commonly made mistakes by men.
 Slim cuts are sometime hard to come by here in the United States due to demographics of the average person compared to slimmer countries abroad.
 Clothing might fit you decently standing up but sitting down or slouching can make you seem more bloated or bigger than you actually are.
 Luckily more brands are addressing more customized fits for users who don’t fit a generic size.